effieklimi/ursiform/README.md

 ### Basic Queries

+- Ask questions like:
   - "How many [entities] are in my database?"
   - "List some [entities] from [collection]"
   - "Find [items] by [entity name]"
-- "Describe my database"

-### Advanced Queries

   - "Which [entity] has the most [items]?"
   - "Show me the top 5 [entities] by [item] count"
-- "Analyze [entity name]'s work patterns"

-### Conversational Queries

-- "Show me Chris Dyer's work" → "How many items do they have?" → "What about Alice?"
+  - "Describe my database"
-- The system maintains context and can resolve pronouns and references
+- The system supports follow-up and context-aware queries.

 ## API Endpoints